Weirdnemo/Job-Swipe/README.md

 # 💼 Job Swipe — A Smarter Way to Swipe Into Your Next Job

-**Job Tinder** is a fast, AI-powered job-matching platform that reimagines the job hunt as a swipe-based experience.
+**Job Swipe** is a fast, AI-powered job-matching platform that reimagines the job hunt as a swipe-based experience.
-Think Tinder — but for jobs — and way more useful.
+Think Swipe — but for jobs — and way more useful.

 ---

 ## 🚀 What is Job Swipe?

-Job Tinder bridges the gap between traditional job portals and the short attention span of modern users.
+Job Swipe bridges the gap between traditional job portals and the short attention span of modern users.

 We built a mobile-first platform that lets users **discover and apply to jobs with a single swipe**.
 Each listing is AI-enhanced, summarized, and personalized — cutting through clutter and helping candidates focus on what actually matters.

-Whether you're a college student or a recruiter, Job Tinder delivers a smoother, faster, and more engaging hiring experience.
+Whether you're a college student or a recruiter, Job Swipe delivers a smoother, faster, and more engaging hiring experience.

 ---